-Presented in Table 2 is the domains of the level of online access among public elementary school teachers in post-pandemic education, including access and use of information and communication technologies, use of ICTs for teaching and learning, and using ICTs for research and scholarship, based on the mean scores and standard deviations.
+Presented in Table 2 are the domains of the level of online access among public elementary school teachers in post-pandemic education, including access and use of information and communication technologies, use of ICTs for teaching and learning, and using ICTs for research and scholarship, based on the mean scores and standard deviations.
 The domain access and use of information and communication technologies received the highest mean of 3.72, categorized as "high," followed by using ICTs for research and scholarship with a mean of 3.66, also categorized as "high."
 The domain use of ICTs for teaching and learning recorded the lowest mean of 3.44 but still categorized as "high."
 The overall mean of 3.61, described as "high," suggests that teachers perceive their level of online access as generally strong and supportive of their professional responsibilities.
 The overall standard deviation of 0.48 indicates that responses were highly consistent, with most ratings closely clustered around the mean.

 This finding implies that teachers in public elementary schools are well-equipped with online access capabilities across various domains, contributing to their ability to engage in digital teaching, research, and communication.
 The consistent use of ICTs across instructional, professional development, and scholarly tasks reflects a strong integration of technology in the post-pandemic educational landscape.
 These results underscore the value of continued support for ICT resources and training, enabling educators to adapt to evolving digital demands and enhance their overall teaching effectiveness.

-This finding is in line with the research of Boltz et al. (2021), who emphasized that strong online access in post-pandemic education plays a crucial role in enhancing teaching and learning opportunities for teachers and students alike.
+This findings are in line with the research of Boltz et al. (2021), who emphasized that strong online access in post-pandemic education plays a crucial role in enhancing teaching and learning opportunities for teachers and students alike.
 Their findings revealed that teachers with robust online access are better able to incorporate digital resources into their lessons, engage in remote professional development, and communicate effectively with students and parents.
 Similarly, Ulanday et al. (2021) pointed out that easy access to online platforms allows teachers to adapt to the evolving demands of education, offering greater flexibility in how they plan, deliver, and assess learning.
 Additionally, Gottschalk and Weise (2023) argued that strengthening online access contributes to greater equity in education, as it provides teachers with the tools necessary to support diverse learning needs and reach all students, regardless of their location or background.

 3.3 Significant Relationship Between Participatory Equity Leadership and Online Access among Public Elementary School Teachers in Post-Pandemic Education